 There are two WordPress platforms, WordPress.com and WordPress.org.
 We will explore the two in some more detail in our article below.

 The developers are always on toes making sure you have the latest updates.
-The good news is that the updates are free and you will get a notification in your email anytime there is one.
+While the good news is that the updates are free and you will get a notification in your email anytime there is one.

 We strongly recommend that you keep on updating the system, no matter how bothersome you may feel the process is.
 After all, why would the developers spend time trying to make the software more efficient for you if they did not need to?
 Keeping up with the relevant updates will give you a very efficient system, which will deliver as per your expectations.